SWIFTSIM/HBT-HERONS/docs/outputs/merger_trees.md

     EXAMPLE INCOMING SOON!
     ```

-The `sink_progenitors` array contains a `TrackID` for each subhalo that sunk with the example subhalo (`TrackId_to_follow`).
+The `sink_progenitors` array contains a `TrackId` for each subhalo that sunk with the example subhalo (`TrackId_to_follow`).
 If you want to find *every* subhalo that is connected to the example subhalo through sinking, e.g. to build its full merger tree, you will need to repeat the above code for each of the `sink_progenitors` until a complete list is built.
 The evolution of each subhalo prior to sinking can be followed in the same way as for an [individual subhalo](#evolution-of-a-single-subhalo).